-The Certificate in Cybersecurity is offered as a two-year, one-course-perterm (including one summer session) program, requiring three core courses and two electives.
+The Certificate in Cybersecurity prepares students for CISSP certification, a globally recognized standard of achievement in the field of information security.
+The certificate is offered as a two-year, one-course-per-term (including one summer session) program, requiring three core courses and two electives.